Emperor Ai of Han: The rise of Dong Xian

 Circa 4 BC, Emperor Ai began to favor the minor official Dong Xian, and historians largely believe that they had a homosexual relationship.
-Both men were married, but that would not have been seen as conflicting with a homosexual love affair, as it is typical for Chinese men of the time to have multiple sexual relationships.
+Both men were married, but that would not have been seen as conflicting with a homosexual love affair, as it was typical for Chinese men of the time to have multiple sexual relationships.
 Ai came from a long line of emperors, all married of course, with male companions listed in their official histories.

 Ai bestowed honors on Dong at a rate which alarmed the court.
 Dong and his wife moved into the palace, and Dong's sister became an imperial consort.
 Dong's father was made an acting marquess (關內侯).
 Emperor Ai also ordered that a residence as luxurious as an imperial palace be built for Dong.
 All who opposed these honors for Dong were severely punished.

 In 3 BC, against opposition by his prime minister Wang Jia (王嘉), Emperor Ai created Dong the Marquess of Gao'an.
 The following year, the prime minister submitted a report to Emperor Ai, in which he urged that the honors bestowed on Dong be curbed.
 This report was carefully worded to appear to be looking out for Dong.
-It warned that Dong might suffer the same fate of Emperor Wen's favorite Deng Tong (鄧通), who starved to death after his assets were confiscated by Emperor Wen's heir, or of Emperor Wu's favorite Han Yan (韓嫣), who was executed by Empress Dowager Wang after being accused of improperly assuming imperial style.
+It warned that Dong might suffer the same fate of Emperor Wen's favorite lover Deng Tong (鄧通), who starved to death after his assets were confiscated by Emperor Wen's heir, or of Emperor Wu's favorite Han Yan (韓嫣), who was executed by Empress Dowager Wang after being accused of improperly assuming imperial style.

 Later in 2 BC, when Wang Jia opposed the expansion of Dong's march, Emperor Ai had him accused falsely of crimes and forced him to die by suicide through fasting.
-In January 1 BC, Dong was made the commander of the armed forces—at age 22 (by East Asian reckoning) —and effectively the most powerful official in the administration.
-Several members of the Dong clan became important officials as well, displacing the Fus and the Dings after Grand Empress Dowager Fu died in February 2 BC.
+On January 1 BC, Dong was made the commander of the armed forces—at age 22 (by East Asian reckoning) —and effectively the most powerful official in the administration.
+Several members of the Dong clan became important court officials as well, displacing the Fus and the Dings after Grand Empress Dowager Fu died in February 2 BC.

 Death

 Emperor Ai died in August 1 BC.
 It is not clear what the exact cause of death was, but he appeared to succumb to illnesses from which he had always suffered.
 On his deathbed, Ai ordered that his throne be passed on to Dong Xian, but this was ignored by imperial counselors.

 The Grand Empress Dowager acted quickly to seize his seal and to take power back from Dong Xian, reinstating Wang Mang as the regent.
-Dong Xian and his wife died by suicide.
+Dong Xian and his wife were forced to die by suicide.
 Emperor Ai would officially be succeeded by his cousin, Prince Jizi, as Emperor Ping, but this was merely a pretext for Wang Mang to seize the throne nine years later.
 Emperor Ai's abuse of power, first influenced by his grandmother and then by his love for Dong, caused the people and the officials to yearn for the return of the Wangs.